tekton/H1.R0/README.md

 Major to dos:

-Add more code comments
+Add more code comments<br />

-Move functions used more than once to helpers or control controller
+Move functions used more than once to helpers or control controller<br />

-Clean up loading times of front page via caching and generation of links (right now it's all 100% dynamic)
+Clean up loading times of front page via caching and generation of links (right now it's all 100% dynamic)<br />

-Plan out a real UI
+Plan out a real UI<br />

-Clean up "exclude" list for what images to show
+Clean up "exclude" list for what images to show<br />

-General code clean up
+General code clean up<br />
+Change the readme to something with markup